-A miscarriage can have a profound emotional impact, not only on the woman herself, but also on her partner, friends and family.
+A miscarriage can have a profound emotional impact on you and also on your partner, friends and family.

-Advice and support is available during this difficult time.
+Advice and support are available during this difficult time.

 You can also arrange to have a burial at home, although you may need to consult your local authority before doing so.

 Cremation is an alternative to burial and can be performed at either the hospital or a local crematorium.
 However, not all crematoriums provide this service and there will not be any ashes for you to scatter afterwards.

 You do not need to formally register a miscarriage.
 However, some hospitals can provide a certificate to mark what has happened if you want one.

 Sometimes the emotional impact is felt immediately after the miscarriage, whereas in other cases it can take several weeks.
 Many people affected by a miscarriage go through a bereavement period.

 It's common to feel tired, lose your appetite and have difficulty sleeping after a miscarriage.
 You may also feel a sense of guilt, shock, sadness and anger – sometimes at a partner, or at friends or family members who have had successful pregnancies.